 Bid sheets are a great way to facilitate communication between suppliers and EMS companies about material pricing and availability.
 Bid sheets operate similarly to spreadsheets, except they can be more secure and less error prone.
-If you're a supplier and have been asked to submit a bid sheet to your customer, here are instructions on how you can do that within CalcuQuote's New Bid Sheet Portal.
+If you're a supplier and have been asked to submit a bid sheet to your customer, here are instructions on how you can do that within CalcuQuote's Bid Sheet Portal.

-Bid Sheet Instructions for Suppliers: You should have received an email from your customer or a no-reply CalcuQuote address asking you to submit a bid sheet.
+You should have received an email from your customer or a no-reply CalcuQuote address asking you to submit a bid sheet.
 If so, the email should include a link to open a web view with the customer's bill of material.

 Open the link using a Google Chrome browser